-In Austria, same-sex couples will be able to marry from 1 January 2019.
-That will bring the total number of EU Member-States that recognise same-sex marriage up to thirteen.
+In Austria, same-sex couples were able to marry from 1 January 2019.
+That brings the total number of EU Member-States that recognise same-sex marriage up to thirteen.
 However, that still leaves 15 European countries where same-sex marriage is not legal.
 In many Eastern European countries, the definition of marriage as a union between a man and a woman is enshrined in the constitution.

 For same-sex couples, this confusing legal landscape throws up several issues.
 If they move from one European country to another, will they have the same rights as straight couples in terms of things like pensions, guardianship of children, legal wills, and so on?
 Should their marriage be recognised across the entire European Union?

 What do our readers think?
 We had a comment sent in from Luca on our ‘Suggest a Debate’ page, asking how LGBT rights (including on issues such as same-sex marriage and adoption) can be improved across the continent.
 Would recognising same-sex marriage not be a good first step?

 Should same-sex marriage be legalised across Europe?
 We asked Members of the European Parliament (MEPs) from all sides of the political spectrum to stake out their positions on this question, and it’s up to YOU to vote for the policies you favour.
 See what the different MEPs have to say, then vote at the bottom of this debate for the one you most agree with!
 Take part in the vote below and tell us who you support in the European Parliament!

 Yes, of course.
 I think that’s important.
 Human rights are for all.